vidulum/documentation/docs/wallets/desktop_wallet.md

-# Crypto.org Chain Desktop Wallet
+# Vidulum Chain Desktop Wallet

-Crypto.org Chain Desktop Wallet (Beta) supports staking operations, validator selections, and governance voting.
+Vidulum Chain Desktop Wallet (Beta) supports staking operations, validator selections, and governance voting.
 Users can also view, send and mint NFTs directly, and much more from the Desktop Wallet.
-The latest version can be found on the [Desktop Wallet page](https://crypto.org/desktopwallet), and the previous releases are also available on the [release page](https://github.com/crypto-com/chain-desktop-wallet/releases).
+The latest version can be found on the [Desktop Wallet page](https://Vidulum/desktopwallet), and the previous releases are also available on the [release page](https://github.com/crypto-com/chain-desktop-wallet/releases).

 ### Geo-Restrictions

-Information about [restricted locations](https://crypto.org/desktopwallet/geo-restrictions) from downloading [Crypto.org](https://crypto.org/) Chain Desktop Wallet.
+Information about [restricted locations](https://Vidulum/desktopwallet/geo-restrictions) from downloading [Vidulum](https://Vidulum/) Chain Desktop Wallet.

 ### Technical support and enquiries
-Hope this guide gives you a better understanding of the use of Crypto.org Chain Desktop Wallet!
+Hope this guide gives you a better understanding of the use of Vidulum Chain Desktop Wallet!

-In case you have any enquiries about using the Desktop Wallet, kindly send a message to the Crypto.org Chain [Discord](https://discord.gg/pahqHz26q4) #desktop-wallet channel or [chain@crypto.org](mailto:chain@crypto.org) for assistance.
+In case you have any enquiries about using the Desktop Wallet, kindly send a message to the Vidulum Chain [Discord](https://discord.gg/pahqHz26q4) #desktop-wallet channel or [chain@Vidulum](mailto:chain@Vidulum) for assistance.

 ## Using Desktop Wallet for the first time
-- **Step 1** - [Download](https://crypto.org/desktopwallet) the latest Crypto.org Chain Desktop Wallet.
+- **Step 1** - [Download](https://Vidulum/desktopwallet) the latest Vidulum Chain Desktop Wallet.
 - **Step 2** - Run the Desktop Wallet you just installed and and click "*Get Started*".
         <img src="./assets/desktop_wallet/0-2.png" />
 - **Step 3** - Before creating or restoring your wallet, you would need to create an App password to protect your desktop wallet.
 The password is required to be at least 8 characters, containing a letter, a number, and a special character.